-Table 2 reveals that: (1) On average, Fashlowm Islamic branch of the Gumhouria Bank complied with the disclosure requirements of AAOIFI standards on general presentation and disclosure in the financial statements at a level of 35.5%; (2) The branch complied 26.8%, 10.4%, 52.8. and 52% on average with general provision, general disclosure in the financial statements, disclosure in statement of financial position, and disclosure in income statement respectively; and (3) The level of compliance has been developed through the period of study with an overall average of 16.8%, where the highest level of growth was in 2013 (55.9%).
+Table II reveals that: on average, Fashlowm Islamic branch of the Gumhouria Bank complied with the disclosure requirements of AAOIFI standards on general presentation and disclosure in the financial statements at a level of 35.5 per cent; the branch complied 26.8, 10.4, 52.8. and 52 per cent on average with general provision, general disclosure in the financial statements, disclosure in statement of financial position and disclosure in income statement, respectively; and the level of compliance has been developed through the period of study with an overall average of 16.8 per cent, where the highest level of growth was in 2013 (55.9 per cent).

 These results are not consistent with other studies in Arabic countries where AAOIFI standards are compulsory (Nadzri, 2009; Sarea, 2012; Sarea and Hanefah, 2013; Shatnawi and Al-Bataineh, 2013).
-The results of these studies reveal a high level
+The results of these studies reveal a high level of compliance with AAOIFI standards of disclosure in these countries (see Table I).